-Brush down the sides of the pool and vacuum the pool thoroughly to make sure that it is really clean.
+- Brush the sides of the pool clean and vacuum the pool thoroughly.

-Backwash the filter thoroughly for 3 to 5 minutes.
+- Backwash the filter thoroughly approx. 3 – 5 minutes.
 Then set the backwash valve lever to FILTER.

-Switch off the electric power at the mains (fuse box).
+- Switch off the electric power on the main switch (fuse box).

-If there is a pool ladder, take it out, wipe it off and store it in a dry place.
+- Remove ladder, wipe it clean and store it in a dry place.

-Add anti-algal agent as recommended on the pack.
+- Add anti-algal as recommended on the packet.

-Shock-chlorinate by dissolving calcium hypochlorite in a bucket of warm water and tipping it into the pool.
+- Shock chlorinate by dissolving calcium hypochlorite in a bucket of warm water and adding it to the pool.

-If the pool has steps, provide something around the steps to take up expansion which will shrink when the ice moves, reducing any strain on the steps.
-This could be a few plastic containers partly filled with a mixture of water and antifreeze (glycol), held in place with a weight.
+- If the pool has steps of fiberglass, provide something around the steps to take up expansion, which will shrink when the ice moves, reducing any strain on the steps.
+This could be a few plastic containers partly filled with a mixture of water and anti freeze (glycol), held in place with a weight.